Suleimanismail2001/alx-low_level_programming/README.md

-The repo is all about C language
+Its all about C language